An Extensible NetFlow v5/v9/IPFIX Probe for IPv4/v6

 - Q: Do your release nProbe™ source code?

-A: We have decided not to release the source to everyone as in the past some people made some buses.
-Requests will be evaluated on a case-by-case basis
+A: We have decided not to release the source to everyone as in the past some people misused it, and thus we want to avoid this to happen again.

 - Q: Is nProbe™ able to operate on Gbit networks at full speed?